stephhoneyy/rt-ai-workshop/osg_material.md

 ## Ministry Reminder 🙏

 > [!IMPORTANT]
-> ChatGPT can generate outlines, questions, and summaries — but it cannot discern the needs of your group.
+> ChatGPT can generate outlines, questions, and summaries, but it cannot discern the needs of your group.
 > Use it as a helper, and always apply pastoral care, prayer, and biblical discernment before teaching.

 > **“If any of you lacks wisdom, let him ask of God, who gives generously to all without reproach, and it will be given to him.”**